 Calgary’s public transit system is said to be “reasonably good”.
-There’s a network of trains and busses designed to get people downtown in the mornings and back again in the evenings.
+There’s a network of trains and buses designed to get people downtown in the mornings and back again in the evenings.

-Keeping with the city’s focus on cleanliness, Calgary’s light railway — called CTrains — is powered by electricity from wind farms.
+Keeping with the city’s focus on cleanliness, Calgary’s light railway — called the C-Train — is powered by electricity from wind farms.
 It is the first wind-powered public transit system in North America.
 Thanks to this initiative, carbon dioxide emissions were reduced by more than 56,000 tonnes in 2012.

-Outside of the downtown core, there are park-and-rides for the busses and trains.
-The nice thing about them is they have free plug-ins for block heaters in your car, which helps make your car easy to start after its been sitting outside in the cold Calgary winter.
+Outside of the downtown core, there are park-and-rides for the buses and trains.
+The nice thing about them is they have free plug-ins for your engine’s block heaters, which helps make your car easy to start after it’s been sitting outside in the cold Calgary winter.

 Also, public transit is pretty affordable.
-The average fare for a trip was $1.63 in 2015.
-Plus, in downtown Calgary, the CTrain is free.
-If you rely on public transit, Calgary seems to be a good city to get around in.
+The average fare for an adult trip ticket is $3.60.
+Plus, in downtown Calgary, the C-Train is free to ride within a certain zone.
+If you rely on public transit, Calgary seems to be a good town to get around in.

 5. Family Doctors Are Now Easier to Find Than Ever